eunakhan/social-value/README.md

 # Instructions
 This ReadMe file explains the computation of Social Value on the accompanying demo dataset using the supplied code.
-Please see the accompanying paper published in the Journal of Advertising <ADD HYPERLINK WHEN AVAILABLE> for a thorough explanation of the phenomenon and the metrics generated here.
-Please cite that paper when publishing related research or content. <CITATION INFO, DOI, ETC.>
+Please see the accompanying paper published in the Journal of Advertising (https://doi.org/10.1080/00913367.2021.2002743) for a thorough explanation of the phenomenon and the metrics generated here.
+Please cite that paper when publishing related research or content.

 ## INTRODUCTION